 City property and streets where special events are being held in the city of Alexandria;

-City buildings, recreation centers and city parks in the city of Richmond;
+City buildings, recreation centers and city parks in the cities of Richmond and Winchester;

 County buildings, community centers, parks and recreation centers in Fairfax County (guns and ammunition);

 County buildings, offices and parks in Loudoun County (although concealed carry permit holders are exempt when visiting county parks);